Chanpawit/Check-RightAngle/README.md

-# Check-RightAngle
+# Check-Right Triangle
-Check Right Angle By Using Pythagoras theorem
+Check Right Triangle By Using Pythagoras theorem